rpt09-mulder/booking/README.md

 npm install
 ```

-> To launch the server in a development environment:
+To launch the server in a development environment:

 ```sh
 npm run start-dev
 ```

-> To launch the client in a development environment, run the following from the 'client' directory:
+To launch the client in a development environment, run the following from the 'client' directory:

 ```sh
 npm run start-dev
 ```

-> To launch the server in a production environment:
+To launch the server in a production environment:

 ```sh
 npm start
 ```

-> To launch the client in a production environment, run the following from the 'client' directory:
+To launch the client in a production environment, run the following from the 'client' directory:

 ```sh
 npm start
 ```

+## Back-end

 ### Data Seed Script